jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 When you start to write your module you should be aware of build tools like `node-gyp` and `node-waf`.
 For this article we will focus on `node-gyp` as it is the popular and much more supported choice for building and compiling your native code with Node.js.

-Node-GYP was built by Nathan Rajlich, or known as on the interweb as TooTallNate.
+Node-GYP was built by Nathan Rajlich, known on the interweb as TooTallNate.
 This tool was built to ease the process of building native Node.js modules.
-It is a cross platform command line tool and meant to be the replacement for `node-waf` as of Node.js version `0.8`.
+It is a cross platform command line tool and is meant to be the replacement for `node-waf` (as of Node.js version `0.8`).

 You can install the command line executable with `npm`: